Free PDF: How to build your dream coaching business that frees you from the 9-5

 17. Conflict management coaching

 Some people are bad at dealing with conflict.
-A conflict management coach helps them resolve this block.
+A conflict management coach helps them resolve this.

 19. Parenting coaching